 This past year, I’ve laid down some foundational posts and pages on: drawing, writing – mainly about haiku and haiga, and primarily about my iPad (or android tablet) art and traditional art.
 I’ve also posted many of my illustrated haiku, from my handmade book, “Poems from Home”; with still more to share.
 I’m yet to get far with turning my handmade books into ebooks, using the “Book Creator” app; mainly due to lack of time – but I’ll persevere.

-For me, (and no doubt, for many of you): God and family comes first, then my art, writing and most other things have to fit in-between – and that’s fine.
+For me, and perhaps for many of you, God and family comes first, art, writing and most other things have to fit in-between – and that’s fine.

 Now I have in place, on my blog, plenty of “info” – a handy abbreviation, which also has it’s own spot, in the Oxford Dictionary – I hope to spend more of that in-between time, on my art, and words – mainly poems.
 So my posts will be shorter, (hmm, though not this one) 🙂 unless, of course, I relay some information that requires a lengthy post.